xyznlp/xyznlp.github/_pages/publications.md

 Publications
 ------
-- **Xuanyu Zhang**, Qing Yang.
+- **Xuanyu Zhang**, Q. Yang, D. Xu.
 Deep View-Temporal Interaction Network for News Recommendation<br/>
 In the proceeding of **CIKM 2022**

-- **Xuanyu Zhang**, Qing Yang.
+- **Xuanyu Zhang**, Q. Yang, D. Xu.
 TranS: Transition-based Knowledge Graph Embedding with Synthetic Relation Representation<br/>
 In the findings of **EMNLP 2022**

 - Jia Du, **Xuanyu Zhang**, et al. Instance-Guided Prompt Learning for Few-Shot Text Matching<br/>
 In the findings of **EMNLP 2022**

-- **Xuanyu Zhang**, Qing Yang.
+- **Xuanyu Zhang**, Q. Yang.
 Position-Augmented Transformers with Entity Mesh for TextVQA<br/>
 In the proceeding of **ACM MM 2021**

-- **Xuanyu Zhang**, Qing Yang.
+- **Xuanyu Zhang**, Q. Yang.
 Dynamic Multi-Granularity Learning for BERT-Based Document Reranking<br/>
 In the proceeding of **CIKM 2021**

-- **Xuanyu Zhang**, Qing Yang.
+- **Xuanyu Zhang**, Q. Yang, D. Xu.
 Combining Explicit Entity Graph with Implicit Text Information for News Recommendation<br/>
 In the companion proceeding of **WWW 2021**

 - **Xuanyu Zhang**.
 CFGNN: Cross Flow Graph Neural Networks for Question Answering on Complex Tables<br/>
 In the proceeding of **AAAI 2020**

-- **Xuanyu Zhang**, Zhichun Wang.
+- **Xuanyu Zhang**, Z. Wang.
 Deep and Wide Interaction Networks for Machine Reading Comprehension (Student)<br/>
 In the proceeding of **AAAI 2020**

-- Defu Cao, Jing Huang, **Xuanyu Zhang**, Xianhua Liu.
+- Defu Cao, Jing Huang, **Xuanyu Zhang**, X. Liu.
 FtclNet: Fourier Transform for Vulnerability Detection<br/>
 In the proceeding of **TrustCom 2020**

 - **Xuanyu Zhang**.
 MC2: Multi-perspective Convolutional Cube for Conversational Machine Reading Comprehension<br/>
 In the proceeding of **ACL 2019**

-- Chen Zhang, **Xuanyu Zhang**, Hao Wang.
+- Chen Zhang, **Xuanyu Zhang**, H. Wang.
 A Machine Reading Comprehension-Based Approach for Featured Snippet Extraction<br/>
 In the proceeding of **ICDM 2018**

-- Yiyang Li, Lei Li, Qing Yang, Marina Litvak, N. Vanetik, Dingxing Hu, Yuze Li, Yanquan Zhou, Dongliang Xu, **Xuanyu Zhang**.
+- Y. Li, L. Li, Q. Yang, M. Litvak, N. Vanetik, D. Hu, Y. Li, Y. Zhou, D. Xu, **Xuanyu Zhang**.
 Just ClozE!
 A Fast and Simple Method for Evaluating the Factual Consistency in Abstractive Summarization<br/>
 In arXiv Preprint **2210.02804**

 Competitions